etiennestuder/gradle-rocker-plugin/README.md

 Since we declared to use version _0.18.0_ of the Rocker template engine, all Rocker dependencies of all Gradle configurations will be of that given version.

-> I suggest you use the [Continuous build](https://docs.gradle.org/current/userguide/continuous_build.html) feature of Gradle instead of using the Rocker hot-reload feature.
+> I suggest you use the [Continuous build](https://docs.gradle.org/current/userguide/continuous_build.html) feature of Gradle instead of using the Rocker hot reload feature.
 > Declare `optimize = true` in the rocker configuration of your Gradle build, and then run your build with the `-t` command line option.
-Deactivating the hot-reload feature
+Deactivating the hot reload feature
 > of Rocker will also enable the rocker tasks for task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).

+## Complete rocker configuration options

+For each named configuration, the following options can be configured:

+  * `optimize` (boolean): if _true_, hot reload support is removed from the generated templates, task output becomes cacheable
+  * `extendsClass` (String): the class that all template implementations should extend
+  * `extendsModelClass` (String): the class that all template models should extend
+  * `javaVersion` (String): the Java version that the templates' compile & runtime must be compatible with
+  * `targetCharset` (String): the target charset of the generated Java sources
+  * `templateDir` (Path): the base directory where rocker recursively starts from when locating and parsing template files
+  * `outputDir` (Path): the directory where rocker will generate the Java sources into
+  * `classDir` (Path): the directory where the hot reload feature will compile classes to at runtime

 > Warning: do not configure any of `templateDir`, `outputDir`, and `classDir` to point to the same directory or to a directory that also contains other content.